markubiak/wallpaper-reddit/README.md

 #About
 wallpaper-reddit is a Python 3 program that sets your wallpaper to the top image of one or multiple subreddits.
-Version 2 has introduced meny changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.
+Version 2 has introduced many changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.

 #Installation
 RPMs for Fedora can be found on the [Releases pages] (https://github.com/markubiak/wallpaper-reddit/releases)